dertuncay/ObsPy_Tutorial/README.md

 Response Spectra - Calculation of spectral acceleration, velocity and displacement of a signal

+Rotate Channels - Rotate East and North components to Radial and Transverse components

 Saving to a csv file - Creating and saving a database that are created some features of the station and earthquake

 Spectrogram - Plotting and saving the spectrogram of the waveform